onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 War is an autoimmune disease

-Inversion: From race to the bottom to race to the top

 If one collective becomes radically open, some of their fruits will be copied by others without any reciprocity, but some aspects will not be copyable without reform, and if the others do reform they’d be gradually becoming similar and converging towards the open ones which is what the open ones should want anyway.
 Openness can lead to cultural hegemony